scen/stanleycen.com/posts/facebook-messaging-analytics.md

 # Facebook Messaging Analytics

-A couple of days ago I randomly had to urge to look at my activity over Facebook messaging, a service I use quite often.
+A couple of days ago I had to urge to look at my activity over Facebook messaging, a service I use quite often.
 Facebook doesn't provide an interface to easily view information about my chats, nor do they provide a method to easily and quickly download your up-to-date chat data.

 I wrote a purely client-side website to download all my data through the Facebook Graph API and compute statistics on it to provide insights into my chatting activity (GitHub link available [here](/project/facebook-messaging-analytics)).
 Here are a few examples of what it can show right now: